 Definition of Accounts Receivable – Debit or Credit

-The following article provides an outline for Accounts Receivable – Debit or Credit.
-Account Receivable is the amount owed to the organization by a third party against goods sold by organization or loan or advance given etc. where they are legally enforceable claims as the company has right for receiving the amount being goods or the service under consideration is already delivered to the customer, and these account receivables are shown as assets in the balance sheet of the company which generally have the debit balance.
+Account Receivable is the amount owed to the organization by a third party against goods sold by the organization or loan or advance given etc. where they are legally enforceable claims as the company has right for receiving the amount being goods or the service under consideration is already delivered to the customer, and these account receivables are shown as assets in the balance sheet of the company which generally have the debit balance.

 Explanation

-A business cannot operate in isolation, so for running a business, certain facilities have to be given to the customers so as to survive and achieve the sales targets.
-Generally, accounts receivable have the debit balance, but in some situation, the balance can become the credit also.
-When goods are given on credit to the customers or the service is rendered for which amount is not received, then the account of the customer is classified under accounts receivables in current assets.
+A business cannot operate in isolation, so to run a business, certain facilities must be provided to the customers to survive and achieve sales targets.
+Generally, accounts receivable have a debit balance, but in some situations, the balance can also become credit.
+When goods are given on credit to the customers or the service is rendered for which the amount is not received, the customer’s account is classified under accounts receivables in current assets.
+Implementing accounts receivable automation can help manage these processes more efficiently, reducing manual errors and speeding up cash flow.

-If the customer has given the advance, then the customer ledger amount shows the credit balance.
-Similarly, for other transactions like if the organization or asset gives the loan is sold or for other business transactions, any amount receivable is termed as accounts receivables, and if the amount is already received in advance, then it shows the credit balance.
-Debit balance indicates the asset, and credit balance indicates the liabilities as if the contract is not fulfilled or goods are not sent on time, then the amount received as advance can be repaid.
+If the customer has given the advance, the customer ledger amount shows the credit balance.
+Similarly, for other transactions, like if the organization or asset gives the loan is sold, or for other business transactions, any amount receivable term as accounts receivables.
+If the amount already receives in advance, it shows the credit balance.
+Debit balance indicates the asset, and credit balance indicates the liabilities.
+If the contract is not fulfilled or goods are not sent on time, the amount received as advance can pay.

 Recording Accounts Receivable

 Accounts receivable are the liquid asset after the cash balance.
-When sales are made to the debtor, the accounts receivable will be debited with the sales account’s corresponding credit.
-The sales on the credit side are increased, and accounts receivables on the debit side also increased.
-Now, when cash is received from the debtors against such sales, then the cash account is debited with the corresponding credit to the account receivable.
+When sales are made to the debtor, the accounts receivable will debit with the sales account’s corresponding credit.
+The sales on the credit side increased, and accounts receivables on the debit side also increased.
+When cash is received from the debtors against such sales, the cash account is debited with the corresponding credit to the account receivable.
 The cash is increased on the debit side, and the receivables are decreased on the debit side.

 Example of Accounts Receivable – Debit or Credit